 91° 9.97 W

-Chirostylid crab hanging onto a large bamboo coral colony at the edge of the Coral Garden dive site.
+camera icon A chirostylid crab hangs onto a large bamboo coral colony at the edge of the Coral Garden dive site.
 (Quicktime, 2.1 Mb.)

-After completing two Jason lowerings for a total bottom time of approximately 77 hour and 14 min, we accomplished many of our objectives and have come away with much of the information that we wanted.
+After completing two Jason ROV lowerings (for a total bottom time of 77 hours and 14 minutes), we accomplished many of our objectives and have come away with much of the information that we wanted.

 The extent of the coral area and diversity of the associated fauna is much greater than we anticipated.
 In addition to the Enallopsammia rostrata deep-water coral that we collected this year, we now have samples from colonies of Lophelia pertusa and Madrepora oculata from this year’s dives.
-We believe this may be the deepest record for Lophelia pertusa in the Gulf of Mexico (1410 m).
+We believe that — at 1,410 meters — this may be the deepest record for Lophelia pertusa in the Gulf of Mexico.

-After collecting just the anterior end of the sea-whip, this close-up image centered on the central axis of the sample, was taken back onboard the Ron Brown.
+This close-up image centers on the central axis of this sea whip, after scientists collected its anterior end.
+The sample was taken back to the Ronald H. Brown.
 Click image for larger view and image credit.

-A video grab from the Jason science camera’s video of the Aquapix macro-camera taking close up images of some of the organisms in the Coral Garden.
+A "grab" from the Jason science camera’s video of the Aquapix macro-camera taking close-up images of some of the organisms in the Coral Garden.
 Click image for larger view and image credit.

 The structure created by the corals is inhabited by a number of other species, most of which we do not see at the nearby seeps.
-The lack of overlap between the deepwater (>1000m) chemosynthetic tubeworm and mussel communities and coral communities at similar depths is inline with our previous work at the upper slope seep sites (~ 500m depth).
-There is very little similarity between these communities even if they are just separated by a few meters!
-The species in tubeworm and mussel communities are far more tolerant of the high sulfide and methane and low oxygen conditions, typically found in seeps.
+The lack of overlap between the deep-water (greater than 1,000 meters) chemosynthetic tubeworm and mussel communities and coral communities at similar depths is in line with our previous work at the upper-slope seep sites (about 500 m depth).
+There is very little similarity between these communities, even if they are separated by just a few meters!
+The species we find in tubeworm and mussel communities are far more tolerant of the high sulfide and methane and low oxygen conditions, typically found in seeps.

 To supplement the physical samples from the coral communities at this site, we also spent considerable time taking both in-situ video and still imagery of the habitat.
 After the at-sea portion of this expedition is complete, we will spend numerous hours going through the imagery to learn more about the community ecology of the hard and soft corals at GC 852.